BainbridgeArtisanResourceNetwork/Spacemaker/README.md

 - Resource management
 - Event scheduling
 - Calendar export
-- Billing integration
+- Billing service integration
-- Reporting
+- Report generation

 Spacemaker can be deployed to a cloud hosting provider or self-hosted.
 Thanks to its open source nature, Spacemaker can also be forked and customized to suit your organization's particular needs.